arackcheev/master/servicenodeSETUP.md

  * You will be coming back to this to edit it in the future to add future coins, and change `RPCusername` `RPCpassword` `Port` `Address`

- * Do not change the other settings in the .conf file unless you are conducting tests
+ * Do not change the other settings in the .conf file unless you are on testnet conducting tests.

-## Startup
+## Startup Sequence
  * Start the currency pair(s) you are running on your service node
-    * Ensure the wallet is fully sync'd and unlocked
+    * Ensure every wallet is fully sync'd and unlocked

  * Start the Blocknet wallet on the SNODE SERVER computer after starting the other wallets.
+    * Ensure your servicenode is activated.

 ## Verify communication between wallets.
 In order to ensure that the xbridge client is communicating with your wallets and the .conf files are setup properly, on the Blocknet wallet, click the GUI “XBridge” tab  and then click the “Toggle to log” button.